TabelO-1/DND/Plot/Part I/Quest Free Tyler/Spire Prison.md

 General Population

-Valden Visurnhammer - a Miners faction leader.
+Marx the Cyborg - a Miners faction leader.
 Imprisoned for leading a protest.
 Brek the Brute - Feared for his strength and violence.
 He fights in the Arena and runs the General Cells, well so he thinks.

 The Arena -